Please follow the rubric and instructions.

 - Create a set rendering (an artistic representation of what the final design should look like, e.g., a sketch from the audience point of view).

 - Create a scale ground plan (top down view with all measurements, dimensions, and ratios correct for the set).

 - Create scale 3-d model of the set (it should be in some sort of scale that makes sense; ½” or ¼” [on the model] = 1’ [in real life] are common choices, and it should look similar to the finished product of the rendering).

-- Create a budget for buying/crafting/finding all of the necessary props for this act: create a props list, find the items on amazon, eBay, craigslist, etc., compile the data and “submit” the budget to buy or craft all necessary props.
-Be creative. (for example, real sardines on a plate night after night will get a bit funky.
-How can you make it look like there are sardines on the plate eight times a week for 52 weeks without having to open a new can every night?)
+- Create a working budget for the props department.
+Create a budget for buying/crafting/finding all of the necessary props for this act: create a props list, find the items on amazon, eBay, craigslist, etc., compile the data and “submit” the budget to buy or craft all necessary props.
+Be creative. (for example, real sardines on a plate night after night is not practical.
+How can you make it look like there are sardines on the plate eight times a week without having to replace the sardines every night?).